jtegtmeier/group-sync/README.md

 ## Configuration
 Access tokens are placed in `.env` and group/channel names in `config.yml`.
 Multiple "sync-groups" can be specified in `config.yml` (uses the same access tokens).

-See the "example" files for help.
+See the ".example" files for help.

 ## Build
 `npm run build`